tobega/tailspin-v0/TailspinReference.md

 Measure
 * `$::raw` returns the magnitude of the measure without the unit.
+* `$::asBytes` returns the minimal [bytes value](#bytes) that can represent the integer in twos complement notation, if this measure is a scalar (unit "1") and an integer, otherwise error.

+Tagged identifier
+* `$::raw` returns the base value without the tag.

 Bytes
 * `$::inverse` returns a bytes value with all ones turned to zeroes and all zeroes turned to ones.